-As RPA is defined as a navigable aircraft under CAR 101.01 - Subpart 1 - Interpretation, other sections of the CARs may also apply, such as CAR 601.04 - IFR or VFR Flight in Class F Special Use Restricted Airspace or Class F Special Use Advisory Airspace, 601.16 - Issuance of NOTAM for Forest Fire Aircraft Operating Restrictions, and 5.1 of the Aeronautics Act.
+As RPA is defined as a navigable aircraft under CAR 101.01 -Subpart 1, other sections of the CARs may also apply, such as CAR 601.04 and 601.16, and section 5.1 of the Aeronautics Act.
 These regulations restrict the use of airspace to all "aircraft".
-For more information, refer to RAC 2.8.6 Class F Airspace in the TC AIM.
+For more information, refer to RAC 2.8.6 Class F Airspace in the Transport Canada Aeronautical Information Manual (TC AIM).

-The Part IX of the CARs is enforced by delegated peace officers such as a member of the Royal Canadian Mounted Police (RCMP) or by Transport Canada inspectors and investigators.
-Transport Canada is also partnering with other provincial and municipal law enforcement agencies to obtain delegation to enforce Part IX.
+The Part IX of the CARs is enforced by delegated peace officers such as a member of the Royal Canadian Mounted Police (RCMP) or by Transport Canada (TC) inspectors and investigators.
+TC is also partnering with other provincial and municipal law enforcement agencies to obtain delegation to enforce Part IX.
 Refer to TC AIM LRA 6.4 for more information on monetary penalties and to CAR 103 Schedule II, where they are designated and listed.

 In addition to Part IX and other regulations in the CARs, other regulations apply when an RPAS is flown.
 The provisions of the Criminal Code could apply if an individual is creating mischief, fatigued, flying under the influence of alcohol or drugs, or endangering the safety of people or an aircraft.
 Other rules such as the Privacy Act, the Personal Information Protection and Electronic Documents Act, or provincial privacy legislation may also apply.
 Be respectful of people's privacy.
 It is a good practice to let people know you will be flying in the area and what you are doing with your RPA; you should also obtain an individual's consent if you are going to record private information.
-Privacy guidelines can be found online at < canada. ca/drone-safety>.
+Privacy guidelines can be found online at <canada.ca/drone-safety>.